mathertel/gfxDraw/README.md

 ## Widget classes

-The Widget classes offers further functionionality and espacially can handle a fixed color for stroke and fill.
+The Widget classes offer further functionionality and espacially can handle a fixed color for stroke and fill.

 By creating a instance on a class the basic configuration can be passed to the constructor and parameters can be changed by using methods.